 From world-class museums and interesting architecture to top restaurants and vibrant nightlife, this city has it all.
-So if you’re visiting here for the first time or just want to see more of what it has to offer, here is a list of the 12 top tourist attractions and things to do in Pittsburgh to check out.
+So if you’re visiting here for the first time or just want to see more of what it has to offer, here is a list of the 12 Best and Fun Things to Do in Pittsburgh to check out.

 Things to Do in Pittsburgh